APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/column_annotation_property.md

 **Note 2**: With the `values` attributes, if `type1` is found, the grid displays the value `Type 1`.
 **Note 3**: If operators are not visible, filtering is performed with the default operator.

-## Translation title abbreviation
+## Title translation

+### Abbreviation

 You can use abbreviations to define different titles for the column title and the filter label in the external search box.

-Exemple with the $type variable.
+Example with the $type variable.
 `type` will only be search for the label in the external search box.
 For the column title of the grid `type__abbr` will be search and `type` will be search if the abbrevation isn't defined.

+### Automatic translation extraction via JMSTranslationBundle

+A translation extractor is included that can discover column titles defined in the annotations.
+Running [JMSTranslationBundle](https://github.com/schmittjoh/JMSTranslationBundle) via the command line will automatically discover and catalogue titles as translation keys.